chadsansing/open-facilitation/README.md

 _**Let’s work together to become better facilitators.**_

-Welcome to this guide to a personal, humane, and design-driven facilitation practice for activists, educators, and librarians.
+Welcome to this guide to a personal, humane, and design-driven facilitation practice for experienced activists, educators, and librarians who want to iterate their practice and develop it further.
 The lessons in this guide have been drawn from building networks and web literacy work at the [Mozilla Foundation](https://foundation.mozilla.org/).
 This guide is licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/).

 This purpose of the guide is to help you think of facilitation as a design process and set of practices you can use to improve your teaching over time through close attention to learners' needs and your own assumptions about them.